 About PIR Center

-The Russian Center for Policy Studies is an independent nongovernmental organization, which carries out research, as well as educational, public awareness and publishing activities, and provides consulting services.
+PIR Center is an independent nongovernmental organization, which carries out research, as well as educational, public awareness and publishing activities, and provides consulting services.
 From the time of its founding in April 1994 to this day, the priority areas of the Center's research studies remain international security, control and nonproliferation of weapons of mass destruction.
 PIR Center is in consultative status with the UN Economic and Social Council (ECOSOC).

 PIR Center has become a leading Russian nongovernmental research organization in the area of international security.
 In its day-to-day operations, the Center maintains close contacts with executive and legislative agencies.
 The Center receives considerable support from its Advisory Board that numbers more then 60 individual and corporate members.

 PIR Center makes intensive efforts to involve young specialists in its work.
 The Center staff in different times included recent graduates of the top Russian higher education institutions, such as MGIMO, Moscow State University and MEPhI.
 Their professional development, however, would be impossible without support and advice given by experienced senior colleagues: one of the founding fathers of the nuclear Nonproliferation Treaty, Doctor of History, Ambassador Plenipotentiary and Extraordinary, Professor Roland Timerbaev; Doctor of Military Sciences, Lieutenant-General (Ret.)
-Vasily Lata; Lieutenant-General (Ret.)
-Gennady Evstafiev.
+Vasily Lata etc.

-The Center has almost 20 staff members working on various short- and long-term projects.
+The Center has around 20 staff members working on various short- and long-term projects.

 Since its establishment, the PIR Center has been publishing materials on nonproliferation, arms control and international security either in its periodicals or as monographs of the PIR Center Library series.